Chris Sebastian: 2008–2011: Career beginnings and "Flow"

-Sebastian moved from Adelaide, South Australia to Melbourne, Victoria in 2008 to further his music career, where he worked as a singing teacher and producer.
+Sebastian moved from Adelaide, South Australia to Melbourne in 2008 to further his music career, where he worked as a singing teacher and producer.
 In July 2011, he released his debut single "Flow". auspOp described the song as a "likeable R&B/pop track that is as fresh as a summer breeze, combining cool harmonies with lashings of old school soul."

 2012: The Voice season one

 In 2012, Sebastian auditioned for the 1st season of The Voice Australia.
 He received chair turns from Delta Goodrem and Seal, opting to join Team Seal.
 Sebastian progressed to the top 16, before being eliminated from the competition.

 In a later interview, Sebastian revealed "I really didn't want to [do the show]...
 They did a lot of things that they weren't meant to, like after my performance they played my brother's song.
 And the whole point was for me to have my own identity...
 So it was a bit of a crappy experience."